Top Education Department official resigns, proposes plan to wipe out student debt

 About 500 applicants are seeking the role, according to The Atlanta Journal-Constitution.

-His goal to relieve most student debt in higher education is focusing on borrowers with outstanding federal loans.
+His goal to relieve most student debt in higher education is to focus on borrowers with outstanding federal loans.
 That amounts to about 43 million Americans, according to the Center for American Progress, a left-leaning think tank.

 Johnson's plan, which he describes on his website, includes forgiving up to $50,000 worth of debt per person, which in essence would wipe out entire loan balances for almost 37 million student borrowers, or "customers," as he refers to them.